-Jennifer Berry writes about science, nature and the environment for all ages and audiences.
-Her work has appeared in numerous publications and on the air, from Highlights for Children to Public Radio International.
-She earned her B.S. in biological sciences and completed UC Davis Extension’s two-year creative writing program.
-More at www.berryink.net.
+Jennifer Berry writes about the environment with special interests in the global food system, wildlife and conservation, sustainability and animal advocacy.
+Her work has appeared in anthologies and numerous publications and has been read on the air.
+She holds degrees in biological sciences and horticulture and completed UC Extension’s creative writing program.
+More at jennerberry.com.

 Here in America’s farm-to-fork capital, consumers tend to understand this connection through our region’s rich agricultural heritage and California’s role as the nation’s largest agricultural producer.
 Local chefs like Brad Cecchi showcase seasonal produce and proteins from local farmers and ranchers who respect the land they farm and animals they raise, through practices intended to keep the land productive for generations to come.

 An urban wood movement is growing across the country to reclaim this substantially-untapped natural resource, and efforts are booming in the Sacramento region.

 Children at River Oaks Elementary School in Galt are more than just students.
 They’re scientists in the classroom and they do what scientists do — observe, ask questions, identify problems, gather data, analyze it and apply this knowledge in science, technology, engineering and mathematics to the real world.